mrhockeymonkey/mrhockeymonkey.github.io/docs/DIY/painting.md

 ## Prep
 ### Cleaning

+For Mould

+- Spray with vinegar and leave for 30 mins
+- spray and wipe with more vinegar using kitchen towel
+- Mix bicarbonate and 50 degree water in spray bottle
+- spray and leave for 30 mins
+- spray and wipe with more solution using kitchen towel

 * Sand walls using course to remove old paint, follow with finer, ensure smooth
 * Wipe down with damp cloth to remove dust
 * (optional) spray walls with sugar soap spray and wipe down with clean sponge